 But I would like to revisit the realm of geography for just a moment.
 Where is THE church in the world??
 Spiritually, what is her context?
 Where has God placed all churches?
 In many ways we all want our church(es) to be on a bright and shining hill with gold beams streaming out from every possible direction…a lighthouse from which all those who walk, pass, or drive by can behold the glory and sing forth praises for her existence.
 I can vividly remember sitting in a classroom at Clear Creek thinking I would one day pastor such a church.
 (I now giggle at the thought).
 However, the reality is the church has been placed strategically into a battle-worn and dangerous environment…yes…your church too.
 Spiritually the battle rages on and will continue until our Lord returns.

 Years ago, I had the privilege of hearing Derek Thomas speak at The Basics Conference in Cleveland.
 In one of the small group settings before the preaching part of the conference began, Thomas spoke of the church in the world.
 He gave an illustration that not only carved a vivid image into my brain, but also engraved a permanent image into my very soul.
 Drawing from “The Lord of the Rings” trilogy (one that I am well-acquainted by the way)…he reminded all of us that our churches here in the world are not up near the pearly gates of heaven.
 Rather, they are placed just outside the Black Gate of Mordor, the dominion of the evil Sauron himself.
-Anyone who has seen the movies should well be able to visualize the dreaded Black Gate from which behind its high and protected walls, evil pulsates with a desire to go out into the rest of the world not only to conquer but destroy.
+Anyone who has seen the movies or read the books should well be able to visualize the dreaded Black Gate from which behind its high and protected walls, evil pulsates with a desire to go out into the rest of the world not only to conquer but destroy.
 Frodo and Sam all but lost their breath when they first saw the gate.

 Thomas had everyone’s attention with such an illustration.
 I still remember the first time I saw the scene…I could almost feel the evil associated with Mordor and the Black Gate.
 Now…for a moment, imagine your church sitting out in front of such a place.
 The feelings here go well beyond eerie.
 The movie scene itself is frightening…though it is fiction.
 But our churches are not fiction…nor are their locations as described by Thomas.
 Mordor and the Black Gate might be Tolkien creations, but what they symbolize is very real.
 Thomas did not use the illustration to say that “some” churches were placed there.
 No, his primary point was ALL churches reside there…yes…yours and mine.